kermitt2/dataset_recognition_resources/Readme.md

 * transparency-indicators dataset https://osf.io/e58ws/ (`transparency-indicators-dataset/`), biomedicine domain, only article screening (no annotation)
 * Coleridge corpus (`coleridge/`), partial (only a very small subset of named "datasets" considered), no explicit annotation, no valid definition of datasets (e.g. research initiative name considered as "dataset")
 * SciREX, a dataset of 438 annotated arXiv documents only on ML domain, with identification of named datasets (label is "Material"), see https://github.com/allenai/SciREX (reported IAA on 5 documents is 95% average cohen-κ scores), one drawback is the pre-tokenized words which is destructive (because we lose the original delimiters and we can't reconstruct the original text)
+* EneRex (https://github.com/DiscoveryAnalyticsCenter/EneRex) has data sentences and dataset/software annotations (Brat format) for 147 full text files, however only arXiv computer domain and only named dataset/software.

 ## Assemble resources